-VISTA or Visible1 and Infrared Survey Telescope for Astronomy is a specialized 4-m class wide field survey telescope for the Southern hemisphere.
-VISTA is located at ESO Cerro Paranal Observatory in Chile (longitude 70° 23' 51"W, latitude 24° 36' 57" S, elevation 2500 m above sea level) on its own peak about 1500 m N-NE from the VLT.
+VISTA or Visible and Infrared Survey Telescope for Astronomy is a specialized 4-m class wide field survey telescope for the Southern hemisphere.
+VISTA is located at ESO Cerro Paranal Observatory in Chile (longitude 70° 23' 51"W, latitude 24° 36' 57" S, elevation 2500 m above sea level) on its own peak about 1500 m N-NE from the Very Large Telescope (VLT).

-The telescope has an alt-azimuth mount, and quasi-Ritchey-Chretien optics with a fast f/1 primary mirror giving an f/3.25 focus at the Cassegrain focus.
-It is equipped with a near infrared camera (1.65 degree diameter field of view (FOV) at VISTA's nominal pixel size) containing 67 million pixels of mean size 0.339 arcsec.
+The telescope has an alt-azimuth mount, and quasi-Ritchey-Chretien optics with a fast f/1 primary mirror giving an f/3.25 focus ratio at the Cassegrain focus.
+It is equipped with a near infrared camera VIRCAM or VISTA InfraRed Camera (1.65 degree diameter field of view (FOV) at VISTA's nominal pixel size) containing 67 million pixels of mean size $0.339\,\mathrm{arcsec}\times0.339\,\mathrm{arcsec}$ .
 The instrument is connected to a Cassegrain rotator on the back of the primary mirror cell, and has a wide-field corrector lens system with three infrasil lenses.
 The available filters are: broad band $ZYJHK_S$ and a narrow band filter at 1.18 micron.
-The point spread function (PSF) of the telescope+camera system delivers images with a full width at half maximum (FWHM) of \sim 0.51 arcsec.
+The point spread function (PSF) of the telescope+camera system delivers images with a full width at half maximum (FWHM) of $\sim$ 0.51 arcsec (without the seeing effects).
 The weather characteristics and their statistics are similar to those for the VLT.